-Tupac’s impact on hip hop, in fact, was so great that rarely does a new hip hop artist emerge without eventually being measured against him.
-But while some rappers leverage comparisons to sell records, others steer clear, realizing such comparisons in the end usually only lead to fan disappointment.
+Tupac’s impact on hip hop was so great that rarely does a new hip hop artist emerge without eventually being measured against him.
+But while some rappers leverage comparisons to sell records, most steer clear, realizing such comparisons only lead to fan disappointment.

 This is because Tupac, in many ways, is like the Michael Jordan of hip hop.
 A few may come close, but there will never be another one quite like him.
 Yet in an industry that also thrives on bravado and showmanship, the real reason why there will never be another Tupac is often overlooked.

-To this extent, Tupac was uniquely sincere in a notoriously shallow business.
-Whereas hip hop artists often go to great lengths to project a rugged and tough image, Tupac wasn’t afraid to show he was human or express emotion.
+Tupac was uniquely sincere in a notoriously shallow business.
+Whereas hip hop artists often go to great lengths to project a rugged and tough image, he wasn’t afraid to show he was human or express emotion.
 He wasn’t afraid to laugh or cry.
-Tupac, quite simply, was just Tupac—hip hop’s most iconic mama’s boy.
+Tupac was just Tupac—hip hop’s most iconic mama’s boy.

 But the real Tupac was also complex.
 Despite championing himself as a “thug” and “outlaw,” he didn’t grow up gangbanging or selling drugs.
 And despite growing up poor, he didn’t grow up uneducated.
 Tupac, in fact, was an avid reader and writer.